Is a career in project management right for you?

 Project managers have demanding schedules

-Project managers’ schedules often require them to regularly exceed a nine-to-five workday.
-Project managers often eat, sleep, and breathe project management from the initiation through to the closeout.
-Even projects that go according to plan (if there is such a thing) require project managers to practice speed sleeping, eating, and breathing throughout.
+Project managers’ schedules often require them to exceed a nine-to-five workday regularly.
+They often eat, sleep, and breathe project management from the initiation through to the closeout.
+Even projects that go according to plan (if such a thing exists) require project managers to practice speed sleeping, eating, and breathing throughout.
 Burnout is a serious issue for project teams, especially project managers.

 Project management requires exceptional organizational skills

-Exceptional organizational skills are a must-have.
-In order to handle fast-paced environments filled with multiple deadlines, continual change, constant stress, uncertainty, conflict, and demanding schedules, a project manager must be exceptional when it comes to organizational ability just to keep everything moving ahead and on track.
+Exceptional organizational skills are a must.
+To handle fast-paced environments filled with multiple deadlines, continual change, constant stress, uncertainty, conflict, and demanding schedules, a project manager must be exceptional in organizational ability.

 Because of the high level of responsibility and risks associated with successful project planning and execution, this is a highly demanding career option that should not be taken lightly.
 However, these challenges and demands can be highly rewarding growth opportunities.